-Two members of the Southeast Ohio Radio Adventure Team succeeded in activating Fort Necessity National Battlefield as part of the ARRL's year-long National Parks on the Air (link).
-Eric McFadden, WD8RIF, and Miles McFadden, KD8KNC, activated Fort Necessity National Battlefield, BF05 (link) in Pennsylvania.
+Two members of the Southeast Ohio Radio Adventure Team succeeded in activating Fort Necessity National Battlefield in Pennsylvania as part of the ARRL's year-long National Parks on the Air (link).
+Eric McFadden, WD8RIF, and Miles McFadden, KD8KNC, activated Fort Necessity, BF05, while traveling to Washington, D.C.

-Miles did not operate but helped Eric with set-up and tear-down and did almost all of the activation photography.
+Miles didn't operate but did help during set-up and tear-down and did most of the photography during the activation.

 Eric's first QSO was with NE4S at 1602 UTC and he made QSOs steadily until he finished his twenty-first QSO at 1636 UTC.
 Eric operated only on 40m CW.
 The local noise-floor on 40m was very low but signals were also lower than Eric had experienced during other field operations.
 (Perhaps the hills surrounding the battlefield were hurting reception?)

 The weather wasn't as nice for this activation as would have been hoped for.
 While it was sunny, it was also unseasonably cold at about 41°, hence the decision to operate in the warm car instead of at a picnic-table or in folding chairs outside.

 Eric wishes to thank Ted Jacobson, W8KVK, for posting the activation to the spotting-network.